gnscn87/Standardizing-image-quality-control-with-fslview/README.md

 ## **Solution proposal**

-- First of all, the image control subpackage is added under the fslview package.
+- First of all, ***the image control subpackage*** is added under the fslview package.
 - In this package, each error that disrupts the image quality is defined with a code (artefact, density difference, missing drawing of brain structures etc.)
-- For this identification, _**normal limits**_ should be described for each error.
+- For this identification, *normal limits* should be described for each error.
 - These errors should be identified both collectively and individually (since data owners may not need to exclude some or want to check them individually).
 - This package should be updated with new needs, errors and corrections.

 ## **Futura direction**

+This application will greatly reduce the loss of time and interpersonal differences in neuroimaging analysis.
+This will contribute to the *reproducibility* of studies in this field.
 Other common and important imaging programs such as ***freesurfer*** should solve this problem with similar application